groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/project-to-pdf.md

         - icon: "far fa-file-PROJECT"
           title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"